electrickery/ps-2Keyboard2TRS-80/README.md

 A recently aquired Aster CT-80 computer came without the keyboard.
-As this is a simple 8x8 matrix, and the PS/2 keyboard protocol is supported by the Arduino environment, is should be simple to fix.
+As this is a simple 8x8 matrix, and the PS/2 keyboard protocol is supported by the Arduino environment, it should be simple to fix.
 This solution uses a Arduino Nano to interpret the PS/2 keyboard and convert it to an address for the MT8816 Analog Switch Array having a 16x8 matrix.
-The required matrix is only 8x8, so a smaller array might also work, but the MT8816 was easier to obtain.
+The required matrix is only 8x8, so a smaller array might also work, but the MT8816 is/was easier to obtain.

 Because of the similarity between the keyboard hardware of the CT-80 and the Tandy TRS-80 models 3, 4, and 4p, it seemed logical to try this too.